Schengen Area: Cyprus

+In November 2019, Cyprus's Foreign Affairs Minister Nikos Christodoulides revealed that Cyprus formally began the process of joining the Schengen Area in September.
+In July 2023, Cyprus joined the Schengen Information System (SIS), which allows for cooperation on crime, immigration and other security-related matters within the Schengen Area.
+In October 2023, the commission was to "verify that the necessary conditions for the application of the Schengen acquis in the field of the Schengen Information System have been met".
+As of May 2025, Cypriot President Nikos Christodoulides expects the country to join the Schengen Area in 2026.

 Territories of Schengen states outside the Area

 There are territories of Schengen member states that are exempted from the Schengen Agreement.
 The only areas of Schengen member states located in Europe but excluded are the Faroe Islands and Svalbard.
+Until 2008, when Switzerland joined the Schengen Area, the German exclave Büsingen am Hochrhein, a small village in Baden-Württemberg, remained outside of the Schengen Area, being completely surrounded by Switzerland.

 French territories

-The French overseas departments of French Guiana, Guadeloupe, Martinique, Mayotte and Réunion, and the overseas collectivity of Saint Martin are part of the European Union but do not form part of the Schengen Area, meaning that it is not possible to travel to those departments with a French Schengen Visa.
+The French overseas departments of French Guiana, Guadeloupe, Martinique, Mayotte and Réunion, and the overseas collectivity of Saint Martin are part of the European Union but do not form part of the Schengen Area; so one cannot travel there with a Schengen Visa.
 The freedom of movement provisions of the EU apply, but each territory operates its own visa regime for non-European Economic Area (EEA), non-Swiss nationals.
 While a visa valid for one of these territories will be valid for all, visa exemption lists differ.
 A Schengen visa, even one issued by France, is not valid for these territories.
 A visa for Sint Maarten (which is valid for travelling to the Dutch side of the island of Saint Martin) is also valid for the French side.
 France also has several territories which are neither part of the EU nor the Schengen Area.
 These are: French Polynesia, French Southern and Antarctic Lands, New Caledonia, Saint Barthélemy, Saint-Pierre and Miquelon, and Wallis and Futuna.

 Dutch territories

 Only the Netherlands' European territory is part of the Schengen Area.
 Six Dutch territories in the Caribbean are outside the Area.
 Three of these territories – Bonaire, Sint Eustatius and Saba (collectively known as the BES islands) – are special municipalities within the Netherlands proper.
 The other three – Aruba, Curaçao and Sint Maarten – are autonomous countries within the Kingdom of the Netherlands.
-All islands retain their status as Overseas countries and territories and are thus not part of the European Union.
+All islands retain their status as overseas countries and territories and are thus not part of the European Union.
 The six territories have a separate visa system from the European part of the Netherlands and people travelling between these islands and the Schengen Area are subjected to full border checks, with a passport being required even for EU/Schengen citizens, including Dutch (national ID cards are not accepted).